pymupdf/PyMuPDF/docs/functions.rst

       :arg str text: the text string.
       :arg str fontname: the fontname.
 Must be one of either the :ref:`Base-14-Fonts` or the CJK fonts, identified by their "reserved" fontnames (see table in :meth.`Page.insert_font`).
-      :arg float fontsize: size of the font.
+      :arg float fontsize: the fontsize.
       :arg int encoding: the encoding to use.
 Besides 0 = Latin, 1 = Greek and 2 = Cyrillic (Russian) are available.
 Relevant for Base-14 fonts "Helvetica", "Courier" and "Times" and their variants only.
 Make sure to use the same value as in the corresponding text insertion.
       :rtype: float
       :returns: the length in points the string will have (e.g. when used in :meth:`Page.insert_text`).

-      .. note:: This function will only do the calculation -- it won't insert font or text.
+      .. note:: This function will only do the calculation -- it won't insert font nor text.

+      .. note:: The :ref:`Font` class offers a similar method, :meth:`Font.text_length`, which supports Base-14 fonts and any font with a character map (CMap, Type 0 fonts).

       .. warning:: If you use this function to determine the required rectangle width for the (:ref:`Page` or :ref:`Shape`) *insert_textbox* methods, be aware that they calculate on a **by-character level**.
-Because of rounding effects, this will mostly lead to a slightly larger number: *sum([fitz.getTextlength(c) for c in text]) > fitz.getTextlength(text)*.
-So either (1) do the same, or (2) use something like *fitz.getTextlength(text + "'")* for your calculation.
+Because of rounding effects, this will mostly lead to a slightly larger number: *sum([fitz.get_text_length(c) for c in text]) > fitz.get_text_length(text)*.
+So either (1) do the same, or (2) use something like *fitz.get_text_length(text + "'")* for your calculation.

 -----

-   .. method:: getPDFstr(text)
+   .. method:: get_pdf_str(text)

       Make a PDF-compatible string: if the text contains code points *ord(c) > 255*, then it will be converted to UTF-16BE with BOM as a hexadecimal character string enclosed in "<>" brackets like *<feff...>*.
 Otherwise, it will return the string enclosed in (round) brackets, replacing any characters outside the ASCII range with some special code.
-Also, every "(", ")" or backslash is escaped with an additional backslash.
+Also, every "(", ")" or backslash is escaped with a backslash.

       :arg str text: the object to convert